2333263/CGV-Project/README.md

 - slight addujstments to spacing in UI
 - Exit to main menu from leaderboard after level 3 ✔
 - empty database
-- maybe special message to those who beat banana mode in 'specialtime'
+- maybe special message to those who beat banana mode in 'specialtime' ✔
-- Lock frames
+- Lock frames ?(might be done, stats.js disagrees though)
 - Update credits if needed?
-- replace gun sound in banana mode
+- replace gun sound in banana mode ✔ (ben and laz need to add their sounds)